 Websites experience multiple attacks per day.
-A website vulnerability is a weakness or misconfiguration in a website or web application code that allows an attacker to gain some level of control of the site, and possibly the hosting server.
-Most vulnerabilities are exploited through automated means, such as vulnerability scanners and botnets.
+A website vulnerability is a weakness or misconfiguration in a website or web application code that allows an attacker to gain some level of control of the site and possibly the hosting server.
+Most vulnerabilities are exploited through automated means, such as botnets.
 Cybercriminals create specialized tools that scour the internet for certain platforms, like WordPress or Joomla, looking for common and publicized vulnerabilities.
 Once found, these vulnerabilities are then exploited to steal data, distribute malicious content, or inject defacement and spam content into the vulnerable site.

-There are five common types of website vulnerabilities that are frequently exploited by attackers.
+There are six common types of website vulnerabilities that are frequently exploited by attackers.
 While this isn’t an exhaustive list of all the possible vulnerabilities a determined attacker may find in an application, it does include some of the most common vulnerabilities websites contain today.

-SQL Injection Vulnerabilities (SQLi) – SQL injection vulnerabilities refer to areas in website code where direct user input is passed to a database.
+SQL injection vulnerabilities refer to areas in website code where direct user input is passed to a database.
 Bad actors utilize these forms to inject malicious code, sometimes called payloads, into a website’s database.
 This allows the cybercriminal to access the website in a variety of ways, including:

 Due to its versatility, SQL injection is one of the most commonly exploited website vulnerabilities.
-It is frequently used to gain access to open source content management system (CMS) applications, such as Joomla!, WordPress and Drupal.
+It is frequently used to gain access to open source content management system (CMS) applications, such as Joomla!, WordPress, and Drupal.
 SQL injection attacks, for example, have even been linked to a breach of the U.S. Election Assistance Commission and a popular video game forum for Grand Theft Auto, resulting in exposed user credentials.

-Some of the largest scale attacks against WordPress have been from cross site-scripting vulnerabilities.
+Some of the largest-scale attacks against WordPress have been from cross site-scripting vulnerabilities.
 However, XSS is not limited only to open source applications.
 Recently, a cross-site scripting vulnerability was found in gaming giant Steam’s system that potentially exposed login credentials to attackers.

-Command Injection – Command injection vulnerabilities allow attackers to remotely pass and execute code on the website’s hosting server.
+Command injection vulnerabilities allow attackers to remotely pass and execute code on the website’s hosting server.
 This is done when user input that is passed to the server, such as header information, is not properly validated, allowing attackers to include shell commands with the user information.
 Command injection attacks are particularly critical because they can allow bad actors to initiate the following:

 One of the most dangerous and widespread command injection vulnerabilities was the Shellshock vulnerability that impacted most Linux distributions.

-These types of attacks are particularly vexing for ecommerce and banking sites where attackers can gain access to sensitive financial information.
+These types of attacks are particularly vexing for eCommerce and banking sites where attackers can gain access to sensitive financial information.
 A CSRF attack was recently used to seize all control of a Brazilian bank’s DNS settings for over five hours.

 Understanding the types of vulnerabilities that hackers may attempt to use to exploit your web applications is an important first step to securing your website.
 Vulnerabilities can have dire consequences for not only your website and server, but for your customers’ data as well.